-The students had really positive comments towards the course responsible, and greatly enjoyed the lectures.
+The students had positive comments towards the course responsible, and greatly enjoyed the lectures.
 They also acknowledge the difficulty of the course, but they could get good answers to their questions, and the course material was properly organized.
 The comments regarding the quality of the material (raised in previous years) are not there anymore, which implies that the new streamlined material, together with the augmented-reality framework, have positively contributed towards improving the course.
+There were some comments regarding the course organization, which will be modified next year.